 ACORE will convene all relevant stakeholders to examine the rapid growth of renewable energy and its implications for the utility business models of the future in the evolving electric power generation industry.

-Forum III: Renewable Energy and Corporate End Users Q3 2015, TBA
+Forum IV: Renewable Energy and Corporate End Users Q3 2015, TBA

 This Power Generation and Infrastructure Executive Meeting will focus on big box retailers and other large scale end users impact on expanding renewable energy deployment.